Doomshade/custom_drone/README.md

 # Drone Flight Control Unit

 > [!IMPORTANT]
-> Important note: this is a toy project and should not be used in real drones.
-Its purpose is for _me_ (Doomshade) to learn basics about Arduino, and in general how the FCU works as it's an interesting topic to me.
+> This is a toy project and should not be used in real drones.
+Its purpose is for me _(Doomshade)_ to learn basics about Arduino, and in general how the FCU works as it's an interesting topic to me.

 ## Installation